Famous graphic designers that shaped design history

 Chip Kidd

-He has designed for writers and artists like Haruki Murakami, Frank Miller, Charles Shultz, Cormac McCarthy and many others.
+He has designed for writers and artists like Haruki Murakami, Frank Miller, Charles Schulz, Cormac McCarthy and many others.
 Apart from illustrating and editing amazing book jackets and covers, Kidd has two of his own book series, some graphic novels and a history of drawing for the Batman comic series.

 David Carson

-David Carson is considered to be the rule-breaker of graphic design and the father of so-called “grunge typography”.
-Widely respected for his works in magazine cover and typography poster design.
-He could be described as an anarchist in his style since he’s trying to break and re-establish the rules of design.
+David Carson is considered to be the rule-breaker of graphic design and the father of so-called "grunge typography".
+Widely respected for his works in magazine cover and typography poster design, he could be described as an anarchist in his style since he's trying to break and re-establish the rules of design.

 He is also famous for his work ethos: he doesn't start working on a project until he has experienced the art, product, or service it represents first.